ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 For each and every request a client makes to the CMS, content has to be retrieved from the database.
 Then, through the template engine, it's rendered into HTML.
-Lastly, the response is sent across the network to the browser that requested it.
+Finally, the response is sent across the network to the browser that requested it.

 To lighten the overhead, many web architectures end up resorting to caching